DhivinX/nx-nuxt-starter/README.md

 ## Top-Level Scripts

-* `apps:dev` - run front-end and back-end simultaneously with hot reload
+* `apps:dev` - run all apps simultaneously with hot reload
 * `web:dev` - run front-end with hot reload
-* `web:electron:dev` - run front-end in electron app with hot reload
-* `web:electron:build` - build electron app with frontend
-* `mobile:dev` - run mobile front-end with hot reload
-* `mobile:android` - build front-end and sync android project
-* `server:dev` - run back-end with hot reload
-* `server:seed` - seed script for server
 * `build` - build all packages
 * `clean` - clean all packages
 * `lint` - lint all packages